 Starting at the intersection of Prospect Street and Route 124 and running along the east side of Prospect Street to the end of Prospect Street.
 Thence in a straight line easterly to Route 137 where the stone wall boundary between tax map 238 / lot 212 (Cutter's pasture) and tax map 237 / lot 30 intersects Route 137.
 Crossing Route 137, then in a straight line northeasterly approximately 500 feet to the south side of Amos Fortune Road bridge over Tyler Brook.
 Then easterly along the south side of Amos Fortune Road and Nutting Road to a point opposite the intersection of Nutting Road and Dean Farm Road.
 Then southerly and paralleling Nutting Road at a distance of 500 feet east of Nutting Road to a point where the eastern borders of Tax Lot 31 and Lot 33 on Tax Map 245 intersect.
 Then southeast about 1,700 feet, crossing the southeast boundary of Lot 54 on Map 246, to the shore of Cheshire Pond.
-Thence southerly along the western shore of Cheshire Pond to the southeast corner Lot 126, Tax Map 245.
-Thence northeast along the southeast side of Lot 126 Map 245 crossing Ridgecrest Road to the northerly corner of Lot 108 Map 245, then southerly to the southeast corner of Lot 99 Map 245, following that parcel boundary along the northerly boundary of Lots 105, 104, and 103 Map 245, then paralleling Route 202 at a distance of 500 feet northwesterly to the northwesterly side of Lot 102 Map 245, then southerly along the boundary of Lots 99, 99.1 and 153 Map 245 and, to include these parcels, then at a distance 500 feet parallel to Route 202 to the intersection of Lot 284.1 Map 238 to a point on the southeast corner of Lot 243 Map 238 following the southerly boundary to the northerly side of Nutting Road and following Nutting Road to the intersection of Route 137.
+Thence southerly along the western shore of Cheshire Pond to a point 500 feet northeast of Route 202 and on the northeast boundary of Lot 126, Tax Map 245.
+Thence paralleling Route 202 at a distance of 500 feet northwesterly to a point opposite the centerline intersection of Webster Street and Route 202.
+Then in a northwesterly direction to the southeast corner of Lot 243, Tax Map 238.
+Thence, continuing in a northwestern direction along the southwesterly line of said Lot 243 to the northerly side of Nutting Road and following Nutting Road to the intersection of Route 137.
+Thence southerly to the northwest side of Goodnow Street and crossing Main Street, and following the northwest side of School Street to a point on the south side of the public school property at the intersection of Lots 32 and 33, Tax Map 238.
+Thence westerly along the north boundary of Lot 32, Tax Map 238, in a straight line to Charlonne Street.
+Then southerly along Charlonne Street to a point that is 500 feet northwesterly of River Street.
+Then running parallel to River Street at a distance of 500 feet, crossing Gilmore Pond Road to a point 500 feet south of Gilmore Pond Road and 500 feet west of River Street.
+Thence westerly paralleling Gilmore Pond Road at a distance 500 feet south of Gilmore Pond Road to a point 500 feet south of the intersection of Gilmore Pond Road and Highland Avenue.
+Thence northerly across Gilmore Pond Road at the intersection of Highland Avenue.
+Continuing northerly, parallel to Highland Avenue to the northwest corner of Lot 95, Tax Map 238.
+Then ortherly along the west line of Lots 96 and 97, Tax Map 238, to the northwest corner of Lot 97, Tax Map 238.
+Thence in a straight line to the intersection of Prospect Street and Route 124 - the point of the beginning.